jmazor/pemacs/README.md

 ## License

-Excluding the vendor directory, all files should be considered modified.
+Excluding the vendor directory, all files are considered modified.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software